The problem

 A positive duty now applies to all employers regardless of size.
 Prevention is a financial imperative, not merely a values choice.

-The world's first international standard for managing psychological health and safety at work explicitly identifies exclusionary communication as a psychosocial hazard.
-Organisations fostering psychological safety see 76% higher engagement and 27% lower staff turnover.
+Google re:Work, “Understanding Team Effectiveness,” 2016 ↗The world's first international standard for managing psychological health and safety at work explicitly identifies exclusionary communication as a psychosocial hazard.

-Inclusive language is not a question of political sensibility.
+ISO 45003:2021, Psychological Health and Safety at Work, International Organisation for Standardisation ↗Inclusive language is not a question of political sensibility.
 It is a question of professional precision — and in the modern regulatory environment, of legal prudence.
+Incluey puts that precision within reach, fostering a culture of psychosocial safety with every word.

 The evidence base